andrevidela/Research-report/Thesis/index.md

 ##### Type

-A label associated to a collection of values.
+A label associated with a collection of values.
 For example, `String` is the type given to strings of characters for text. `Int` is the type given to integer values. `Nat` is the type given to natural numbers.

 ##### Type-System

-Set of rules the types in a program have to follow in order to be accepted by the compiler.
+Set of rules the types in a program have to follow to be accepted by the compiler.
 The goal of the type-system is to catch some classes of errors while helping the programmer reach their goal more easily.

 ##### Linear types